20 July, 2015

 6 June, 2010

-Back in January you may recall that my daughter Eleanor was born.
-Amidst the excitement of labor and delivery I had a previous commitment to provide recording services for a concert of the San Francisco Gay Men’s Chorus.
-They were performing at the Harlen Adams Theatre on the campus of Chico State.
+Back in January of 2010 my daughter Eleanor was born.
+Amidst the excitement of labor and delivery I had a previous commitment to provide recording services for a concert of the San Francisco Gay Men’s Chorus performing at the Harlen Adams Theatre on the campus of Chico State.
 The day after Eleanor was born I loaded into the theatre with fourteen microphones and a few direct lines.
-We recorded 16 channels of audio on a double system one computer and one “Radar” for backup.
+We recorded 16 channels of audio on a double system: one computer and one “Radar” for backup.
 Dr. Kathleen McGuire conducted the 100 member chorus to a capacity crowd.
 Everything was originally recorded at 24/96.
 Mark Speer mixed and Ashley Moore (AMOR Music Productions) mastered the project.

-Here are some samples of the recording, the full recording is available here.
+Here are some samples of the recording, the full recording seems to be out of print.

 Make Your Own Kind of Music/New World Coming (Excerpt)